 One of Curaçao’s largest beaches is located right outside your guest room: Santa Barbara Beach.
 This 1,500-foot white-sand stretch with ample lounge chairs and shaded spaces is set on one of the island’s calmest, glassy blue lagoons, where you can float with a mimosa in hand, served from the resort’s Splash bar.

 When simply “seeing” a destination just won’t do.

 Featured Adventure: Your Own Desert Island

-Eight to 10 miles off the southeast shores of Curaçao lies a minuscule islet, known as Klein Curacao (klein meaning “little”).
-Save for a few passing fishermen who stop here and a few beach huts for shade, the island is totally deserted.
-So, if you can stomach the often-choppy two-hour boat ride out there on the open sea, the white-sand beach that is longer than any other on Curaçao proper is all yours (Mermaid Boat Trips offer tours on its sturdy sea-going vessel).
-If you’re not the idle type, an abandoned lighthouse and rusting hull of a shipwrecked oil tanker makes for eerie exploration, while crystal-clear waters give way to underwater caves and coral formations for snorkeling.
+Eight to ten miles off the southeast shores of Curaçao lies a minuscule islet known as Klein Curacao (klein meaning “little”).
+Save for a few passing fishermen who stop there and a few beach huts for shade, the island is totally deserted.
+So, if you can stomach the often choppy, two-hour boat ride out there on the open sea, the white-sand beach that is longer than any other on Curaçao proper is all yours (Mermaid Boat Trips offer tours on its sturdy sea-going vessel).
+If you’re not the idle type, an abandoned lighthouse and rusting hull of a shipwrecked oil tanker make for eerie exploration, while crystal-clear waters give way to underwater caves and coral formations for snorkeling.

 Set Sail | Bounty Adventures

 A spacious catamaran takes guests out onto Spanish Water Bay as the sun is setting to see Curaçao at its most beautiful.
 As well as a stunning view of the coast and bay, the boat offers a complimentary bar and snacks.